Suez Canal: UN presence

 The UNEF mandate expired in 1979.
 Despite the efforts of the United States, Israel, Egypt, and others to obtain an extension of the UN role in observing the peace between Israel and Egypt, as called for under the Egypt–Israel peace treaty of 1979, the mandate could not be extended because of the veto by the Soviet Union in the UN Security Council, at the request of Syria.
 Accordingly, negotiations for a new observer force in the Sinai produced the Multinational Force and Observers (MFO), stationed in Sinai in 1981 in coordination with a phased Israeli withdrawal.
 The MFO remains active under agreements between the United States, Israel, Egypt, and other nations.

 Bypass expansion

 In 2014, months after taking office as President of Egypt, Abdel Fattah el-Sisi ordered the expansion of the Ballah Bypass from 61 m wide to 312 m wide for 35 km.
 The project was called the New Suez Canal, as it allows ships to transit the canal in both directions simultaneously.
 The project cost more than LE 59.4 billion (US$9 billion) and was completed within a year.
 Sisi declared the expanded channel open to business in a ceremony on 6 August 2015.

+Second channel extension

+Following the grounding of the vessel Ever Given in 2021, Egypt accelerated plans to extend and widen the canal's second channel.
+In early 2025, new sections of this extension had begun to be tested, with the Suez Canal Authority reporting two vessels had passed through the canal with no issues.

+Incidents

+In 2004, the canal was closed for three days when the oil tanker Tropic Brilliance became stuck.